visual-framework/vf-core/components/vf-bookmark/README.md

 - `icon`: defaults to `star`
     - `star` or `heart` (a bookmark icon may be added in the future)

 ### Accessibility

-[Add a note if the accessibility of this component has been validated.]

 This component targets WCAG 2.1 AA accessibility.
-Below you can find additional notes on accessibility best practice with this component:

-- Add any do's and do nots

-You can also read about [the Visual Framework's approach to accessibility](https://stable.visual-framework.dev/guidance/accessibility/).
+Note that the SVG icons use `aria-hidden="true"` as to be ignored by screen readers.

 ## Install